Hiro Yamamoto: Truly

-In 1991, Yamamoto formed a three-piece indie band, Truly.
-The other members were former Screaming Trees drummer Mark Pickerel and singer Robert Roth.
-Truly released two studio albums and a compilation of unreleased material before breaking up in 2000.
+In 1991, Yamamoto formed the indie rock band Truly.
+The other members were former Screaming Trees drummer Mark Pickerel and singer Robert Roth (in addition to guitarist Chris Quinn, who left the band after their debut EP).
+Truly released one EP, two studio albums, and one compilation before breaking up in 2000.
 The band reunited in 2008.

 Stereo Donkey

 Stereo Donkey in rehearsal, in the former church that is the "fourth member of the band."
 April 17, 2016.

 Following a successful 2016 jam session, Yamamoto formed a surf-inspired trio, Stereo Donkey, with drummer Mike Bajuk, and guitarist Pat Wickline.

 In November 2018, the band released an eponymous six-track EP, recorded in the old church that Wickline lives in.
 According to Wickline, "The room is a fourth member of the band."
 The recording reportedly works as both surf music and exotica, yet is still rooted in, "Pacific Northwest rock history".

 Other performances

 On November 8, 2021, Yamamoto performed with other noted musicians at an event in Seattle honoring the Asian Hall of Fame's 2021 inductees, and the 35th anniversary of the Robert Chinn Foundation.
 The other performers included Jeff Kashiwa, Krist Novoselic, Ed Roth, and Danny Seraphine.
+Yamamoto himself was inducted into the Asian Hall of Fame in 2022.

 On November 8, 2025, Yamamoto joined Kim Thayil, Matt Cameron, Ben Shepherd, Brandi Carlile, Mike McCready, Jerry Cantrell, and Taylor Momsen for Soundgarden's induction into the Rock and Roll Hall of Fame.